casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 ## Step 3.
 Implement Some Functionality

 Now that we have the UI and the JS SDK, it's time to implement some functionality.
-In this example, we will interact with the Casper Signer wallet.
+In this example, we will interact with the Casper Signer.

 First, we'll implement the functionality for the `Connect` button: